 Number of Feeders

 Creating multiple hummingbird feeding areas with feeders in different locations can give more birds the opportunity to use them.
-Ideally, if there are aggressive hummingbirds nearby, different feeding stations should be out of sight of one another.
+Ideally, if there are aggressive hummingbirds nearby, other feeding stations should be out of sight of one another.
 For example, placing one feeder around a corner from another can keep one aggressive bird from dominating both locations.

 Removing Causes of Aggression